ShubhamRandive1/Wallet_Payment_Application/README.md

 <br>
 <br>

-1) Bivek Rai - Team Lead, Responsible for creating and implementing the ER diagram and flow of the project.
+1) Bivek Rai  <li>Team Lead, Responsible for creating and implementing the ER diagram and flow of the project.

-2) Yogesh Saini - Responsible for creating the Repository while making sure of proper implementation Of Controllers
+2) Yogesh Saini <li>Responsible for creating the Repository while making sure of proper implementation Of Controllers

-3) Shubham Randive - Responsible For handeling the Exceptions and Creating the Service Layer.
+3) Shubham Randive <li>Responsible For handeling the Exceptions and Creating the Service Layer.

-4) Bhanu Prathap Goud - Responsible for The frontent Layer while implementing proper RESTful API naming Conventions.
+4) Bhanu Prathap Goud <li>Responsible for The frontent Layer while implementing proper RESTful API naming Conventions.

-5) Partha Sarathi - Responsible for Creating the login and logout Session layer with proper validation.
+5) Partha Sarathi  <li>Responsible for Creating the login and logout Session layer with proper validation.

 <br>
 <br>